Operation Brevity: Aftermath

-Historian Thomas Jentz suggests that Brevity could have ended in victory for the British.
-While their tank forces were fighting ineffectively, the "gutsy" actions by 2RTR and their patrol toward Sidi Azeiz had convinced the Germans that the battle was lost by the evening of 15 May.
-Because of their failure to engage 2RTR late that day, several German commanders from Panzer Regiment 5, including its commanding officer, were removed from their posts after the battle.
+The historian, Thomas Jentz, suggests that Brevity could have ended in victory for the British.
+While their tank forces were fighting ineffectively, the "gutsy" actions by 2nd RTR and their patrol toward Sidi Azeiz had convinced the Germans that the battle was lost by the evening of 15 May.
+Because of their failure to engage 2nd RTR late that day, several German commanders from Panzer Regiment 5, including its commanding officer, were removed from their posts after the battle.
 Jentz notes that a feint by the 1st and 7th RTR out of Tobruk might have caused a realignment of the Axis forces, weakening their overall position and perhaps even forcing them to give up the Sollum area.

 Operation Brevity highlighted to Rommel the importance of the Halfaya Pass; whichever side held it would have a "comparatively safe route for his supplies" during offensives in the area.
 On 27 May, he launched Operation Skorpion, during which Herff recaptured the pass and reversed the last British territorial gain from Brevity.